CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 For products for which no security patches are (yet) available from the manufacturer, it must be checked in good time whether it is still responsible to use them.
 It will then also be necessary to examine which additional measures can be implemented in order to nevertheless protect the affected systems.

-Before any updates or patches are installed, always back up the system, which will restore the original state if problems occur.
-First of all, it must be checked on a test system whether the security updates are compatible and do not cause any errors.
+Before any updates or patches are installed, always back up the system so that it can recover to its original state if problems occur.
+In advance, it must be checked on a test system whether the security updates are compatible and do not cause any errors.

 It should be documented when, by whom and for what reason patches and updates were recorded.
 From the documentation, the current patch level of the system must be quickly determined at any time.
 In this way, those responsible can quickly become aware of whether a new vulnerability also endangers their own systems.